robert-lindsey/WCRP/README.md

 An example file is available [here](https://github.com/robert-lindsey/WCRP/blob/master/datasets/spanish_expert_labels.txt)

 The parameter beta in the model controls how much the prior is drawn toward the expert-provided skills.
-A value of 0 will have the model ignore the expert-provided skills, and the model will deterministically use the expert-provided skills as beta approaches 1.
+A value of 0 will have the model ignore the expert-provided skills, and as beta approaches 1 the model will deterministically use the expert-provided skills.
 The command line options of WCRP allow you to hold beta constant at a specified value or to have the model give beta the Bayesian treatment by treating it as another random nuisance variable.